 Alishan Driediger, Little Farm Winery

-Alishan Driediger is the Wine Grower at Little Farm Winery in the Similkameen Valley.
+Alishan Driediger is the winemaker at Little Farm Winery in the Similkameen Valley.
 Their production is tiny but very special and highly coveted.

 Senka Tennent, Terravista Vineyards